 Karangahake Gorge, The Coromandel

 Voted as one of the 101 Must Do's for Kiwis.
-Many Kiwi’s will have driven through the breathtaking Karangahake Gorge but few will have ventured into the walkways, old tunnels, discovered the rich history hidden in the gorge and cycle the Hauraki Rail Trail.
-Not only is this one of the most stunning stretches of river in the country it was home to one of the busiest and most lucrative goldstrikes in the country.
+Many will have driven through the breathtaking Karangahake Gorge but few will have ventured into the walkways and old tunnels, to discover the rich history hidden in the deep valleys and to cycle the Hauraki Rail Trail.
+Not only is this one of the most stunning stretches of river in the country it was home to one of the busiest and most lucrative gold strikes at the time.

-The Windows Walkway would have to rate as one of the most stunning in the area with windows blasted through the gold mining tunnels providing stunning views into the Waitewheta river.
+The Windows Walkway would have to rate as one of the most stunning in the area with windows blasted through the gold mining tunnels providing impressive views down into the Waitewheta River.

-The Karangahake Gorge is a major highlight for the Hauraki Rail Trail, which can be accessed from Thames, Paeroa, Waihi, or Te Aroha.
-The trail offers a range of short riding options or for those wishing to make a weekend of it the entire trail can be done over three to five days, from Kaiaua through to Matamata.
+The Karangahake Gorge is a major highlight on the Hauraki Rail Trail, which can be accessed from Thames, Paeroa, Waihi, or Te Aroha.
+The trail offers a range of short riding options or for those wishing to explore the entire trail, it can be done over three to five days, from Kaiaua through to Matamata.

 If you give nature long enough it will cover over all that has gone before.
 A nationally significant gold heritage site, Karangahake Gorge was once a maze of bridges, trams, water races and construction.
 The regenerating native bush and crystalline currents of the Waitawheta River make it a stunning nature spot for visitors today.

-Karangahake Gorge, located on State Highway 2 between Paeroa and Waihi is about 2 hours drive from Auckland, or 1 hour from Hamilton or Tauranga.
+Located on State Highway 2 between Paeroa and Waihi, the Karangahake Gorge is about 2 hours drive from Auckland, or 1 hour from Hamilton and Tauranga.
 Parking is available directly off the State Highway at Karangahake and toilets, rubbish bins and basic visitor information can be accessed at the car park.

 The heritage site includes a labyrinth of tracks and walkways throughout the gorge, with steel and concrete mining relics illustrating the region’s vigorous industrial past.
 There are walks to suit all itineraries and abilities; from a ten minute amble around the Talisman battery and mines site of the early 1900s, to a four hour summit of the mighty Karangahake Mountain.